zopefoundation/Zope/docs/ZMI.rst

 ZPT-Example see: ``../Zope/src/Products/PageTemplates/www/ptEdit.zpt``

 **File upload element:**
-The file upload element has an own form container (classfied as ``zmi-upload``).
+The file upload element has it's own form container (classfied as ``zmi-upload``).
-All subseqeunt elements are nested as 'input-group' containing a div classified as ``custom-file`` nestingthe actual input element.
+All subsequent elements are nested as 'input-group' containing a div classified as ``custom-file`` nestingthe actual input element.
 An inline JS fired on the onchange-event beautifies the file name showed after selecting it.
 ZPT-Example see: ../Zope/src/Products/PageTemplates/www/ptEdit.zpt

 **Hints and Warnings:**
-Some input field show additional informations; these are added as element ``<small>`` directly following the referred inout field.
+Some input fields show additional information; these are added as element ``<small>`` directly following the referred inout field.
 (Both element are nested by the width defining div-container).
 Possible text colors are declared by typical bootstrap class names like ``text-warning``.

 **Icons:**
-Zope4 object classes which are show in the ZMI have declared a global variable ``zmi_icon``; this string corresponds to an appropiate font icon-CSS class supplied by the Fontawsome web font (https://fontawesome.com/icons)
+Zope4 object classes which are shown in the ZMI have declared a class variable ``zmi_icon``; this string corresponds to an appropiate font icon-CSS class supplied by the Fontawsome web font (https://fontawesome.com/icons)

 **Tables:**
-Bootstraps requires an explictit CSS class ``table`` for any table; espcially long item lists should get an additional CSS class ``table-sm`` and maybe another class ``table-striped`` for a better readability.
-Finally it is recommended to add a specific identifying class name.
-The table structure is
+Bootstraps requires an explicit CSS class ``table`` for any table; especially long item lists should get an additional CSS class ``table-sm`` and maybe another class ``table-striped`` for a better readability.
+Finally it is recommended to add a specific id attribute like "zmi-db_info".
+The general table structure is compliant to bootstrap standard table (https://getbootstrap.com/docs/4.1/content/tables/).

 **ZMI-classes:**
 All basic stylings of the zmi-elements are defined in the CSS file, see:
 ``../Zope/src/zmi/styles/resources/zmi_base.css``